 Another option that can be just as valuable is a specific PA diploma or diploma in Business Administration.
 This will teach the specific skills required for a PA role.

 An example of this is Pitman Training.
-It can be completed part-time and via long-distance learning, so should be flexible to complete around other commitments.
+It can be completed part-time and via long-distance learning, so it should be flexible to complete around other commitments.
 Therefore, if you were unable to go to university, you can still enhance your skills alongside working.

 Perhaps you could even ask your employer to pay for the additional training courses.
 Most companies have a budget set aside for personal development.
 See if you can make a business case that the skills you develop will be valuable in your current role.
 See this comprehensive list of PA & VA courses that will help you further develop your skills.